irmen/Pyro3/examples/Readme.txt

-circle            - shows circular and conversation communication. countingcars      - a more advanced Event Service example denyhosts         - shows how to use a custom newConnectionValidator, to block or grant connection access to certain hosts. distributed-computing  - a computational task is distributed among concurrently operating processors.
-Uses ES for progress monitoring. excep             - remote exceptions test factory           - uses the object creation feature filetransfer      - example of a simple ftp-like file transfer mechanism using Pyro. hugetransfer      - test transfer of huge data structures
+circle            - shows circular and conversation communication. countingcars      - a more advanced Event Service example denyhosts         - shows how to use a custom newConnectionValidator, to block or grant connection access to certain hosts. distributed-computing  - a computational task (md5 cracking or merge sorting) is distributed among concurrently operating processors (push-style).
+Uses ES for progress monitoring distributed-computing2 - a computational task (prime factorization) is distributed among concurrently operating processors (pull-style). exceptions        - remote exceptions test factory           - uses the object creation feature filetransfer      - example of a simple ftp-like file transfer mechanism using Pyro. hugetransfer      - test transfer of huge data structures